isomorpheric/logviewer-code-sandbox/README.md

 >[!IMPORTANT]
 > I'm experiencing a [bug with code sandbox where the "share" url is not updating with main](https://github.com/codesandbox/codesandbox-client/issues/8689).
 I've tried re-importing the repo into csb, reseting main branch, using another branch within the repo - and none of that has worked.
 I believe this is due to me making the sandbox while the repo was private, then I switched it to public.
 >
+> **THIS REPO IS INTENDED JUST TO PROVIDE A LINK TO A CODE SANDBOX**.
+For a clearer picture of commit history, CI runs, pull requests, [go to original repo](https://github.com/isomorpheric/logviewer).
+>
 > **🔗 Here is a [link to the original repo](https://github.com/isomorpheric/logviewer).**

 A high-performance, streaming log viewer built with React.
 It streams in logs and renders them in a virtualized table, with optimizations for TTFB and TTFR (for the row).